emilyyiip/outages/README.md

 To test this hypothesis, we used a permutation test with a p value of 0.05.

-After doing the permutation test, we discovered that observed test statistic was **0.06** and the p value obtained was **0.38**.
+After doing a permutation test, we discovered that observed test statistic was **0.06** and the p value obtained was **0.38**.
 Given that the p-value of 0.38 is more than the significance level of 0.05, we fail to reject the null hypothesis.
 Therefore, our model does not perform differently across the months of January and August.